 In a woodland glade, a huntsman's table has been fashioned out of local chestnut wood, and this will be the stopping place for an aperitif.
 In May and June, these woods are carpeted with tiny wild strawberries.
-You ride back for lunch at the clubhouse with a free afternoon to relax or go exploring in nearby Spoleto (transport can be provided at reasonable cost).
+You ride back for lunch with a free afternoon to relax or go exploring in nearby Spoleto (transport can be provided at reasonable cost).

 Today's final day-long ride is a pilgrimage to the now uninhabited Monastery of Battiferro and will involve around five hours in the saddle, covering about 35 kilometers.
 Leaving the stables, you pass Montebibico, carry on through tracks and mule paths until you reach the mountain village of Ciecalocco, and on again through ancient chestnut woods until you arrive at the village of Battiferro, still inhabited in spite of its remote location.